davidezanella/recipes-alexa-skill/data/nlu.md

 - Talk about the nutrition
 - What are the nutrition values?
 - Tell me its nutrition
+- Tell me its calories
+- How many calories does it have?
+- Tell me about the nutrition info

 ## intent:get_recipe_steps
 - Can you explain to me the steps